CorrelAid/pocketapi/README.md

 If your `.Renviron` lives at a non-conventional place, you can also edit it manually using RStudio or your favorite text editor.

 If you don't want to clutter your `.Renviron` file, you can also use an `.env` file in your project directory together with the [`dotenv`](https://github.com/gaborcsardi/dotenv) package.
 In this case, make sure to never share your `.env` file.

+# Contribute
+Contributions to this package are welcome.
+Please see `CONTRIBUTING.md`.